mogomaa2025/DEPI_GRADUTION_PROJECT/README.md

     v3 --> v3_feat1
     v3 --> v3_feat2
     v3 --> v3_feat3
+    v3 --> v3_feat4
 ```

 -   **Version 1: No Framework (Basic)**
     -   **Description:** A simple Selenium project that uses basic `FileWriter` to generate `.txt` reports.
-This version establishes the initial automation scripts without any formal testing framework.
+This version establishes the initial automation scripts.
+The structure is **hardcoded** and **does not use a design pattern** like the Page Object Model (POM).
     -   **Location:** `Automation-Demoblaze-V1-No-FrameWork-FileWriterReport/`

 -   **Version 2: TestNG Framework**
     -   **Description:** This version introduces the TestNG framework for better test management, assertions, and reporting.
 It also utilizes `ExtentReports` to generate more structured and visually appealing HTML reports.
+Similar to V1, this version is **hardcoded** and **does not follow the POM design pattern**.
     -   **Location:** `Automation-Demoblaze-V2-TestNG-Framework-ExtentReport/`

 -   **Version 3: Cucumber & Allure Reporting**
-    -   **Description:** The most advanced version of the framework, which integrates Cucumber for Behavior-Driven Development (BDD).
-This allows for writing tests in a human-readable Gherkin syntax.
-The reporting is handled by the Allure Framework, which provides rich, interactive, and detailed test reports.
+    -   **Description:** The most advanced version of the framework, which is built with a **clean architecture** and implements the **Page Object Model (POM) design pattern**.
+It integrates Cucumber for Behavior-Driven Development (BDD), allowing tests to be written in a human-readable Gherkin syntax.
+Reporting is handled by the Allure Framework, which provides rich, interactive, and detailed test reports.
     -   **Location:** `Automation-Demoblaze-V3-Cucumber-AllureReporting/`

 ## 🏁 How to Run the Tests